 General government services: the public sector is the largest employer in the district and makes an important contribution to nodal GDP.
 However, the public sector is funded by taxation, and therefore it is dependent on the growth of the private sector.
 The JTGDM is a presidential rural poverty node indicating a need for development.
-The infrastructure that is needed includes: housing, water, telecommunications, electricity, sewage, and transportation.
-(GSLM, 2017)
+The infrastructure that is needed includes: housing, water, telecommunications, electricity, sewage, roads and storm water, and transportation.